 If you want your website to appeal to the maximum number of travellers, you need to step into their shoes – and really consider their thought processes.
-We suggest how you can appeal to potential guests throughout each stage: from dreaming and planning, to booking their stay and sharing their experiences.
+We suggest how you can appeal to potential guests throughout the customer's journey: from dreaming and planning, to booking their stay and sharing their experiences.

 Your website is your way of telling the world what your property’s all about.
 But how can you make sure it appeals to all possible travellers?